davghouse/SPOJ/README.md

 On the rare occasion that C# is too slow (usually due to I/O speed), I use C++.
 Style-wise I try to make my C++ solutions look like my C# solutions, because I don't remember the more common conventions.

+Problems are organized by difficulty, using [Civ V's difficulty levels](https://www.civfanatics.com/civ5/info/difficulties/).
+This isn't too useful if you haven't played Civ, so one might wonder why I'm doing it.
+It's just more fun that way.
+It's not a linear scale from 1 to 8.
+Settler through Warlord are really easy.
+Prince is easy, and King is almost easy.
+Emperor can be hard at least at the start.
+Immortal is hard or really hard if you don't get a good start.
+Deity you (or I, at least) need a really good start and probably a lot of save reloads and some cheesing.

+It's hard to come up with rankings I feel comfortable with for each problem, and after reflection I tend to move solutions around once or twice.
+But the idea is to rank them on an absolute scale, not relative to my growing skill level.